Poodmund/Outer-Planets-Mod/README.md

 v2.2.2

+* Converted all biome maps to Palette 4bpp/8bpp .dds formats to improve loading time and OD functionality.
 * Removed Custom Asteroids integration in favor of using Kopernicus' Asteroids module.
-* Converted all biome maps to Palette 4bpp/8bpp .dds formats to improve loading time and OD functionality.
+* Included configs for "Classic Stock" resource system if present.

 v2.2.1